sheyman/docs-barbican/api-docs/getting-started/examples/retrieve-a-secret.rst

 secret, depending on the URL that is used in the **GET** request.

-- To retrieve only the secret metadata, submit the request to the /v1/secrets/$SECRET_ID resource
+- To retrieve only the secret metadata, submit the request to the ``/v1/secrets/$SECRET_ID`` resource.
-- To retrieve the decrypted secret, submit the request to the /v1/secrets/$SECRET_ID/payload resource
+- To retrieve the decrypted secret, submit the request to the ``/v1/secrets/$SECRET_ID/payload`` resource.

 **Example: Retrieve secret metadata request**